skip to Main Content

 How I quit the rituals or how it quit me.

-We have rituals here for everything from birth to death.
-Rituals when we buy a new car or a home.
-We consider machines as God and worship them.
-As a child, I too joined in without much understanding.
+In India, we have rituals for everything, from birth to death.
+We have ceremonies when we buy a new car or a home.
+We even consider machines sacred and worship them.
+As a child, I participated in these rituals without much understanding.

-Meditation was a new word to me.
-But something in me believed him so much.
-I introduced meditation in my daily programme.
-On the first day, it was very difficult to sit with closed eyes.
-I could not do it for five minutes.
-How to stay focused?
-The next day, I sat again at the same time, and when I opened my eyes, 15 minutes had passed.
+On the first day, it was very difficult to sit with closed eyes for even five minutes.
+The next day, I tried again at the same time.
+When I opened my eyes, 15 minutes had passed.
 I was very happy with this achievement.
-The feeling was good, nothing more or less.
+The feeling was good, nothing more, nothing less.

 Poem